-We’ve already explained the Kano Model briefly and showed you the differences in giving the customer what they expect, what can impact (or not) their perception and what can make them be highly impressed with your product/service.
+We’ve already explained the Kano Model briefly and showed you the differences in giving the customer what they expect, what can impact (or not) their perception, and what can make them highly impressed with your product/service.

-Now, we’re diving a little deeper and exploring how the Kano Model can be key to help you analyse, qualify and prioritize improvement/new feature requirements for your product/services.
+Now, we’re diving a little deeper and exploring how the Kano Model can be key to help you analyze, qualify, and prioritize improvement/new feature requirements for your product/services.

 What is the Kano Analysis?

-All projects often start with a large set of requirements, things people would like to see developed in the near future, etc. Considering we’re working with an agile management model and, instead of a project, we’re managing a product (which means it’s a cyclic process instead of a finite project), these requirements would go to a product backlog as an ordered list.
+All projects often start with many requirements, things people would like to see developed shortly, etc. Considering we’re working with an agile management model and, instead of a project, we’re managing a product (which means it’s a cyclic process instead of a finite project), these requirements would go to a product backlog as an ordered list.

-Requirements are not set in stone, they change over time so your product backlog is bound to change to – and it’s also bound to be eternally incomplete (and that’s not a bad thing, it means you’re constantly evolving).
-As the features are developed, the market changes, your customer’s demands change as well, more detailed information becomes available and the items on your backlog and their ranking will likely change continuously.
-The Kano analysis, based on the Kano Model, is one of the many techniques available out there to help you with the difficult task of ranking your backlog.
+Requirements are not set in stone; they change over time, so your product backlog is bound to change – and it’s also bound to be eternally incomplete (and that’s not a bad thing, it means you’re constantly evolving).
+As the features are developed, the market changes, your customer’s demands change.
+More detailed information becomes available, and the items on your backlog and their ranking will likely change continuously.
+Based on the Kano Model, the Kano analysis is one of the many techniques available out there to help you with the difficult task of ranking your backlog.

 How to satisfy (and go beyond) your customer’s needs?

-Everyone expects several basic features to be included in everything they buy, for example, when you buy a car, it goes without saying that it comes with an engine, four wheels, and all those standard parts you don’t know why exist – except when they give you a problem.
+Everyone expects several basic features to be included in everything they buy.
+For example, when you buy a car, it goes without saying that it comes with an engine, four wheels, and all those standard parts you don’t know why to exist – except when they give you a problem.

-Often so, customer satisfaction os perceived as a linear function to implemented features – the more features the product has, the better the customer satisfaction.
-The Kano analysis shows you that’s not exactly how the ball rolls, it also shows you that incorporating all the specified customer requirements into the product will not necessarily imply higher customer satisfaction.
-Deepening the analysis according to the Kano Model, you’ll be able to interpret customer satisfaction not only as proportional to one dimensional features but rather variable according to additional attributes, such as “must have” or “excite/delight” features.
+Customer satisfaction is often perceived as a linear function to implemented features – the more features the product has, the better the customer satisfaction.
+The Kano analysis shows you that’s not exactly how the ball rolls.
+It also shows you that incorporating all the specified customer requirements into the product will not necessarily imply higher customer satisfaction.
+Deepening the analysis according to the Kano Model, you’ll be able to interpret customer satisfaction not only as proportional to one-dimensional features but rather variable according to additional attributes, such as “must-have” or “excite/delight” features.

 Once the basic attributes are secured, the product development can be focused on maximizing the performance attributes and including as many exciters/delighters as possible (always keeping in mind that those are sensitive to occurrence – once the customer grows used to them, they’re no longer able to delight them.